cdktf/cdktf-provider-upcloud/docs/managedObjectStorage.java.md

 - *Type:* java.lang.String

-Region in which the service will be hosted, see `upcloud_managed_object_storage_regions` data source.
+Region in which the service will be hosted, see `upcloud_managed_object_storage_regions` data source or use `upctl object-storage regions` to list available regions.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.31.0/docs/resources/managed_object_storage#region ManagedObjectStorage#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.31.1/docs/resources/managed_object_storage#region ManagedObjectStorage#region}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-upcloud.managedObjectStorage.ManagedObjectStorage.Initializer.parameter.id"></a>

-- *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.31.0/docs/resources/managed_object_storage#id ManagedObjectStorage#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---